 To resolve the investor grievances, Our Company has registered itself in SEBI web-based complaints redressal system namely SCORES (SEBI Complaints Redressal System).
-During the financial year ended on 31st March 2024, company has not received any investors grievances.
+During the financial year ended on 31st March 2024, the Company has not received any investors grievances.